cudoventures/cudos-example-smart-contracts/README.md

 ## Renter Role

 - Can add multiple flats or houses for lease
 - Can terminate the lease.
-If renter accepted the rentee then renter can terminate the contract only if rentee defaults on rent.
+If the Renter accepted the Rentee then the Renter can terminate the contract only if Rentee defaults on rent.
-- Can accept rentee, If request for lease is raised by rentee and then renter need to accept that request inorder to rent property to rentee
+- Can accept Rentee, If the request for lease is raised by Rentee and then Renter need to accept that request to rent property to Rentee
-- Can reject rentee, If request for lease is raised by rentee and then renter need to reject that request inorder to make its property available for other rentee
+- Can reject Rentee, If the request for lease is raised by Rentee and then Renter need to reject that request to make its property available for other Rentees

 ## Rentee Role: